SofiaMegh/Data-Analysis-Python-Programs/README.md

 - 👋 Hi, I’m @SofiaMegh
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning PowerBI, DevOps, ML
+- 🌱 I’m quite proficient in Python and currently learning PowerBI, DevOps, ML
 - 💞️ I’m looking to collaborate on Various Projects on AI
 - 📫 How to reach me through Github
 - 😄 Pronouns: She/Her